Andy Akiho

 Andy Akiho (born February 7, 1979, Columbia, South Carolina) is an American musician and composer of contemporary classical music.
 A virtuoso percussionist based in New York City, his primary performance instrument is steel pans.
 He took interest in becoming a percussionist when his older sister introduced him to a drum set at the age of 9.
 Akiho first tried his hand at the steel pan when he became an undergraduate at the University of South Carolina.
 He began taking several trips to Trinidad after college to learn and play music.
 From there, he started writing pieces of his own.

 Education

 Akiho, who is of Japanese heritage, is a graduate of the University of South Carolina with a B.M. in percussion performance, the Manhattan School of Music with a M.Mus. in contemporary performance, and the Yale School of Music with a second M.Mus. in composition.
-He is currently pursuing a Ph.D. in composition at Princeton University.
 While he was an undergraduate, he was also a member of the Carolina Crown Drum and Bugle Corps of Fort Mill, South Carolina and then of The Cadets Drum and Bugle Corps of Allentown, Pennsylvania.